Stock Analysis on Net

 Tax Burden

-The Tax Burden remained remarkably stable throughout the period, fluctuating within a narrow range of 0.77 to 0.79.
-This indicates consistent tax management practices and minimal impact from changes in tax regulations or profitability on the effective tax rate.
+The Tax Burden remained remarkably stable throughout the entire period, fluctuating within a narrow range between 0.77 and 0.80.
+Consequently, changes in taxation had a negligible impact on the volatility of the Return on Equity.

 Two-Component Disaggregation of ROA